Day to Day Accounting Process If You Wish to Do Your Own Books

 Daily or Weekly:

 - First – download or “update” your banking transactions into QBO daily or weekly.
 Accounting starts with cash in and cash out.
 Have all your business bank and credit card accounts linked to QBO.
-I will make it so much more effortless than manually typing anything into the system.
+This process will make it much more effortless than manually typing anything into the system.

 - Each transaction should have a Payee.
-If you have lots of networking events and appts with meals involved, add a vendor called “Restaurants.”
+If you have many networking events and appts with meals involved, add a vendor called “Restaurants.”
 You do not need to add every coffee shop in town to QBO.

 - Upload your receipts to QBO EVERY DAY.
 It is easy to do this on the app.
-Write on the receipt who you had lunch with and why then take a picture—automatic audit trail for your CPA or tax preparer. 😊
+Write on the receipt who you had lunch with and why then take a picture—an automatic audit trail for your CPA or tax preparer. 😊

-- Every transaction should be posted to a category or general ledger account.
-While the banking transactions are in the banking area of QBO, they are not posting to your Balance Sheet or Profit and Loss Statement.
-If you do not see a category that fits that transaction – add it.
+- While the banking transactions are in the banking area of QBO, they are not posting to your Balance Sheet or Profit and Loss Statement.
+Every transaction should be assigned to a category or general ledger account.
+Add it if you do not see a category that fits that transaction.
 Details never hurt anyone.

 - If you have payroll, you need to process it timely or set up auto-pay if your employees are on salary.